balfieri/cs/README.md

 </ul>

 <p>
-Advanced users may add built-in types to val using the CustomVal class.
+Advanced users may add other built-in val types to val using the CustomVal class.
 </p>

 <p>